 Kazakhstan is the largest country in Central Asia, landlocked between Russia and China and bordering both Uzbekistan and Kyrgyzstan.

-The size of Western Europe, but with a population of only 15 million even today, it is a land of endless empty plains best suited to nomadic pastoralism, swept over in history by waves of horse-born invaders.
+The size of Western Europe, but with a population of only 15 million, it's a land of endless empty plains best suited to nomadic pastoralism, swept over in history by waves of horse-born invaders.

 The country began to take shape in the 15th century, after which the Kazakhs fought off various Mongol tribes until falling under the Russian Empire in the 19th century.